Drudkh

 Drudkh is a Ukrainian black metal band.
-It currently consists of Roman Saenko (of Hate Forest and formerly of Dark Ages), Thurios (former member of Astrofaes and Hate Forest), Krechet, and Vlad.
-All four also were members of Blood of Kingu until it was disbanded.
-Their lyrics and artistic themes embrace Slavic mythology and Ukrainian nationalism.
-Many of the band's lyrics are derived from the works of nineteenth and twentieth-century Ukrainian poets (Oleksandr Oles, Oleh Olzhych, Maik Yohansen, etc.) and especially Taras Shevchenko.
+It consists of Roman Saenko (of Hate Forest and formerly of Dark Ages), Thurios (former member of Astrofaes and Hate Forest), Krechet, and Vlad.
+All four were members of Blood of Kingu until it was disbanded.
+Their lyrics and themes embrace Slavic mythology and Ukrainian nationalism.
+Many of the lyrics derive from the works of nineteenth and twentieth-century Ukrainian poets (Oleksandr Oles, Oleh Olzhych, Maik Yohansen, etc.), especially Taras Shevchenko.

-Drudkh have been particularly secretive throughout the course of their career, even for a black metal band, giving no interviews and not releasing the lyrics to several of their albums.
-From their conception until 2009, Drudkh did not have any official website, but in May 2009, Season of Mist launched an official Myspace, operated by the label rather than the band.
+Drudkh are secretive, more so than the average black metal band.
+They do not give interviews nor release the lyrics to several of their albums.
+From their inception until 2009, Drudkh did not have an official website, but in May 2009, Season of Mist launched an official Myspace, operated by the label rather than the band.

-The word "drudkh" is derived from the Sanskrit word for "forest" or "tree".
+The word "drudkh" is Sanskrit for "forest" or "tree".